Exploring the Billing Screen

 Direct Revenue – This is identical to Direct Revenue in the Gross Revenue section.
 This is being subtracted since the publisher is being paid directly by the ad source.

-Any manual adjustments to the account during the billing period are included here.
-If there is a billing error, the correction will be made on the following month using Adjustments.
+This section includes any clawbacks, HST, or manual adjustments to the account during the billing period.
+If there is a billing error, the correction will be made on the following month within the Adjustments section.
 In this example, it is called “Manual Adjustment” but if an adjustment needs to be made to your account, it will be clearly named based on the cause.
 If there are no adjustments to the account, this section does not appear.

 This is the Net Revenue without 3rd Party Revenue included. (in this case, it is the sum of the two since 3rd Party Revenue is negative).
 If this value is positive, it is the amount Sortable will be paying you for this billing period.
 If it is negative, it is the amount owed to Sortable.